-Eid Down Under is a celebration of the Eid al Fitr festival in Brisbane, QLD.
-Over 20,000 guests attended last year's Eid Down Under and 2017 is only going to get bigger!
-This family friendly event is open to all and provides a chance for the Muslim community to celebrate the end of Ramadan as well as connect with other groups and communities in Queensland.
+The Eid Down Under Festival is a celebration of the Eid al Fitr in Brisbane, QLD.
+Over 30,000 guests attended Eid Down Under in 2016 and 2017, and 2018 is going to be massive!
+This family friendly event is open to all and provides a chance for the Muslim community to celebrate the end of Ramadan connect with friends from other groups and communities.
 A key objective of Eid Down Under is to promote cohesion, acceptance and understanding of cultural diversity and its benefits across the entire community.
-We were one of Brisbane's largest festivals in 2016.
-And now the story continues in 2017.
+We were one of Brisbane's largest festivals in 2016 and 2017.
+And now the story continues in 2018.

 What is Eid?